cpina/ace-it-presentation/contents-python-django-en.md

 background-image: url(images/rocking.jpg)
 background-size: contain
 ---
-# Unique things
+# Why is ACE different?
-- Only 11 expeditions have done the full circumnavigation --
+- Usually science expeditions focus on some part of the Antarctic (e.g. near South Georgia) --

+- First expedition of the Swiss Polar Institute

+--
-- Only one expedition was Python 3!
+- It was organised very quickly
-(well, I had to use some Python 2.4 for a script in one of the devices)
+???
+Mention that we were called 6 weeks in advance
 ---
 class: middle, center
 # Science